aptos-collison/nearer/README.md

 ## 📄 License

-BaseRL is released under the MIT License.
+Nearer is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---

-Join us in revolutionizing how we interact with the Base blockchain! 🚀
+Join us in revolutionizing how we interact with the Near blockchain! 🚀